 Johnny Stack was born on February 7, 2000 and died by suicide on November 20, 2019 at the age of 19.
 He was an incredibly intelligent, funny, charming, handsome young man, which you can see in his tribute video.
 We are a normal suburban family and did normal family things.
 He had a happy life, a 4.0 GPA with a scholarship to college, and a family who loved him very much.
 Unfortunately, we live in Colorado, which was the first state to legalize marijuana in 2014, when Johnny was 14 years old.

 Three days before he passed, he came over for dinner.
 He lived in our condo a couple miles down the street and would often pop in for a home-cooked meal.
-“I need to tell you that you were right,” he says me.
+“I need to tell you that you were right,” he said to me.
 “Right about what?”
 I ask.
 “Right about the marijuana.
 You told me weed would hurt my brain, and it’s ruined my mind and my life.
 You were right all along.
 I’m sorry, and I love you.”
 He died by suicide three days later.

 Johnny dabbed for years, starting at age 14 as a freshman in high school at a party.
 When I said “dabbed” just now, did you know what I meant?
 Not everyone does.
 Do you understand the difference between smoking cannabis flower and dabbing high-THC concentrates, such as wax, oil, shatter, or budder (not a typo)?
 Most of my friends look at me blankly when I say these words and say, “I’ve never even heard about this” or “I have no idea what you’re talking about.”
 If you don’t know what cannabis concentrates are, and you have children, grandchildren, sisters, brothers, nieces and nephews between the ages of 14 and 24, you are in the right place.

 JOHNNY’S 5 VALUES